stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Templates/MDK-ARM/readme.txt

  - Project.uvproj/.uvopt: A pre-configured project file with the provided library structure that produces an executable image with MDK-ARM.

-Enabling "Options for Target — Output – Browser Information" is useful for quick source files navigation but may slow the compilation time.
+Enabling "Options for Target â€” Output â€“ Browser Information" is useful for quick source files navigation but may slow the compilation time.